0xAlchemist/flow-owb-assignments/week-2-nft-minter/README.md

 Deploy the stones.cdc contract to Account 2 (0x179b6b1cb6755e31)

-Mint approximately 20 NFTs with Account 2
+Mint approximately 20 NFTs with Account 2 using the mint_nft.cdc transaction
 - Manually click "submit transaction with account 0x179b6b1cb6755e31"
 - One NFT is minted with each click
 - Each transaction increases the block height (important for this example)